Pandava: Later life

 The Pandavas ruled Hastinapura for 36 years and established a righteous kingdom.
 Shortly after Krishna left the Earth, they all decided that the time had come for them to renounce the world, as the age of Kali Yuga had started.

 So the five Pandavas and Draupadi left to the path of liberation.
 For this purpose, they all climbed Mount Kailash, which leads to the Swarga Loka.
 On their way, all except Yudhisthira slipped and died one by one.
 Yudhisthira was accompanied by a dog who was none other than God Yama himself.

 The first to die was Draupadi; she was imperfect because she loved Arjuna more than her other husbands.
 Then it was Sahadeva, imperfect because he was overconfident about his knowledge in science.
 He was followed by Nakula, imperfect because he was over-enthusiastic about his good looks.
-Then fell Arjuna, imperfect because he was proud of his skills- he challenged Hanuman and Shiva.
-Next was Bhima, imperfect because he killed his enemies brutally- thus enjoyed their sufferings.
+Then fell Arjuna, imperfect because he was proud of his skills—he challenged Hanuman and Shiva.
+Next was Bheema, imperfect because he killed his enemies brutally—thus enjoyed their sufferings.
 Only the eldest Pandava, Yudhisthira, reached the door of Svarga Loka (heaven), carried on Indra's chariot.
 On reaching Heaven, he did not find either his virtuous brothers or his wife Draupadi.
-Instead, he finds Duryodhana sitting on a divine throne.
+Instead, he finds Karna sitting on a divine throne.